yonesuke/prax/README.md

 JAX implementation of phase response curve

 ## Installation
+`prax` is created based on `jax`, and please install `jax` at first.
+See [JAX](https://github.com/google/jax) page for installation.

-`prax` can be installed with pip directly from GitHub, with the following command:
+After the installation of `jax`, `prax` can be installed with pip directly from GitHub, with the following command:
 ```
 pip install git+https://github.com/yonesuke/prax.git
 ```